A family of measures on symmetric groups and the field with one element: Representation-theoretic interpretation of

 \section{Representation-theoretic interpretation of $\omega_n$}

 The measures $\omega_n$ (resp. $|\omega_n|$) are class functions on $S_n$, so they can be viewed as rational linear combinations of irreducible characters of $S_n$.

-We show that if one rescales these measures by the factor $n!$, which is the smallest positive factor arranging that all character values become integers, then $n! \omega_n$ is the character of a {\em genuine} virtual representation, one which is an integral linear combination of irreducible representations.
-We show also that $n!|\omega_n|$ is the character of a genuine representation.
+We show that if one rescales these measures by the factor $n!$, which is the smallest positive factor arranging that all character values become integers, then $n! \omega_n$ is the character of a virtual representation; that is, it is an integral linear combination of characters of irreducible representations.
+We also show also that $n!|\omega_n|$ is the character of a representation, i.e. it is a nonnegative integral linear combination of characters of irreducible representations.
+In this section we write $\chi_{\pi}$ for the character of a representation $\pi$ and we sometimes identify one-dimensional representations with their characters, i.e. $\rho_{\triv} = \chi_{\triv}$ and $\rho_{\sgn} = \chi_{\sgn}$.